Label Attention Network for Temporal Sets Prediction: You Were Looking at a Wrong Self-Attention: Experiments

-\paragraph{\textbf{Attention matrix for vector representations of labels}} Additionally, we constructed an attention matrix for the data labels.
-This matrix reflects label importances for making predictions.
-The model pays attention to various sequence objects with different weights.
-Figure~\ref{fig:abl} shows three attention matrices for three datasets: Order, Transactions, and Liquor.
-The size of the matrix is the number of unique labels in the dataset.
-We notice that the attention matrix has a clear dominance of the certain labels encountered in the sequence over those that are not in it, which is clearly expressed through the weights.
+An essential part of the resulting architecture is the encoder layer, which includes the attention layer.
+Attention, in turn, indicates the degree of relevance of the relationship between the labels, which is significant for further model prediction.
+We select the most relevant labels for a selection in Instacart to identify the causal explanations of label predictions.
+The Figure~\ref{fig:ablation2} on the left shows the heatmap for their relationships.
+We notice that the attention matrix clearly dominates of the labels encountered in the sequence over those that are not in it, which is clearly expressed through the weights.
 Looking deeper, we see that small-scale variations in attention describe the connection between particular event types.